-Self-employed mortgages – the key stats
+Self employed mortgages – the key stats

-- Don’t worry we’re here to help!
+- So getting a self employed mortgage is more difficult.
+But don’t worry we’re here to help!

-The following may also be treated as self-employed:
+The following may also be treated as self employed:

 - Sub-contractor with income from more than one contract